 Rest.
 Don't do heavy lifting, strenuous exertion, or any activity that causes pain.

 Ice the area to reduce pain and swelling.
-Put ice cubes in a plastic bag or use a cold pack.
+Use an ice pack or a cold pack.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the cold source in a thin towel.
 Don't place it directly on your skin.
 Ice the injured area for 20 minutes every 1 to 2 hours the first day.
-Continue with ice packs 3 to 4 times a day for the next 2 days, then as needed for the relief of pain and swelling.
+Continue with ice packs 3 to 4 times a day for the next 2 days.
+Then use as needed to ease pain and swelling.

-If you have a significant injury, you may be given a device called an incentive spirometer to keep your lungs healthy.
+If you have a major injury, you may be given a device called an incentive spirometer to keep your lungs healthy.
 Use as directed.

 Follow up with your healthcare provider, or as advised.